UniqueNetwork/unique_docs/docs/tutorials/minting/customizable-nfts.md

 </details>

-## 6. Mint Collection and NFTs
+## 💎 6.
+Mint accessories collection and NFTs

-Mint the collection and tokens is the same way you did it with heads collection.
+Mint the collection and tokens in the same way you did with the heads collection.

 <details>
   <summary style="color:#0095D4; cursor:pointer;">Again, here is all the steps you should do</summary>

 ### 6.1 Upload images to IPFS

-In simple terms, the Inter-Planetary File System (IPFS) is a distributed file storage protocol that enables a network of computers to store any data in a reliable and unchangeable manner.

 ```sh:no-line-numbers
 node 1-upload-images.js